ortus-docs/contentbox-docs/installation/docker.md

 ortussolutions/contentbox
 ```

+> **Note** The command above is using `&&` to concatenate the two commands which will work under *unix.
+If you are in windows, run the two commands separately

 A new container will be spun up from the image and, upon opening your browser to `http://[docker machine ip]:8080`, you will be directed to configure your [ContentBox](https://www.ortussolutions.com/products/contentbox) installation using the ContentBox Installer.

 ## Persisting Data Between Restarts